cwrenhold/cwrenhold.github.io/content/posts/rust-wasm-hello-world.md

 ## Conclusion

 This setup is actually a little overly complicated for what we wanted to accomplish, but it's also given us a good starting point for other Rust projects, and a nice dev container setup which we can re-use for similar projects in other languages.

+## Code

+You can find the code for this post on GitHub: <https://github.com/cwrenhold/rust-wasm-hello-world>